sjaakp/yii2-symbol-picker/README.md

 	}
 	?>

 There are [other methods](http://fontawesome.io/get-started/) to make Font Awesome available to your site.

+**Notice** that **SymbolPicker** in its current form will not work with FontAwesome 5.0 and higher.

 ## Installation ##